EU Project Renew

-Renew is a European four-year project (2004–07) to prove different concepts of fuel production from biomass.
-Established and funded by the European Unions Sixth Framework Programme in January 2004, the Renew consortium consisted of 33 partners from 9 European countries.
-More than half of the partners are industrial enterprises, remaining are research and development institutes, with the special expertise needed to perform the individual R&D tasks.
+Renew was a European four-year project (2004–07) to prove different concepts of fuel production from biomass.
+Established and funded by the European Union's Sixth Framework Programme in January 2004, the Renew consortium consisted of 33 partners from 9 European countries.
+More than half of the partners were industrial enterprises, while the others were research and development institutes with the special expertise needed to perform the individual research and development tasks.

-The project divided into six sub-projects, four of which were dedicated to the optimisation and analysis of the fuel production process and production routes for biofuels from lignocellulosic feedstock, also known as second generation biofuel.
+The project was divided into six sub-projects, four of which were dedicated to the optimisation and analysis of the fuel production process and production routes for biofuels from lignocellulosic feedstock, also known as second generation biofuel.